Ninth Doctor: The Ninth Doctor Adventures

 On 15th February 2025, Big Finish announced a fourth series of The Ninth Doctor Adventures with Eccleston returning as the Doctor and reuniting with Billie Piper as Rose Tyler for all twelve episodes.
-The series began in August 2025.
+The series began in August 2025 and features Camille Coduri as Jackie Tyler in a recurring role.

 Once and Future

 Marking the show's 60th anniversary in 2023, Big Finish released the Once and Future series, in which an unspecified incarnation of the Doctor (later revealed to be the War Doctor) is attacked with a weapon that causes them to switch randomly between past and future incarnations.
 Eccleston appears in Time Lord Immemorial, where he is joined by David Warner as an alternate-universe version of the Doctor who has appeared in several other Big Finish ranges; Nicola Walker, who reprises her role as Liv Chenka; and Eccleston's Our Friends in the North co-star Gina McKee as The Lumiat - an incarnation of The Master who has renounced evil.